Skip to content

 Engines still run when the battery and alternator are completely submerged, headlights still shine while their housings are full of water and their filaments are submerged, and trucks keep driving once they emerge from the river.

-Solar blankets have been part of my setup for years; I’ve crossed rivers with exposed vehicle plugs, and left my panel cables connected in the rain while the panels were providing power to my batteries more times than I can count, and never had a problem.
+Solar blankets have been part of my setup for years; I’ve crossed rivers with exposed vehicle plugs, and left my solar panels and cables connected in the rain while the panels were providing power to my batteries more times than I can count, and never had a problem.
 I’ve never had to so much as replace a fuse, even after some truly torrential rain.

 Now, none of this means you should be completely careless with your 12v setup when it comes to water, you shouldn’t leave Anderson plugs submerged “because you can”, but getting them wet is far more forgiving than you might have first thought.